Overview

 Courses are not double-counted in both the undergraduate and graduate programs, as they would be in a dual degree program.
 Instead, courses can be waived per the following guidelines:

-• In order to be eligible to be part of a 4+1 or 4+2 program, the standalone graduate program MUST have more than 30 credit hours.
+- In order to be eligible to be part of a 4+1 or 4+2 program, the standalone graduate program MUST have more than 30 credit hours.
 Required graduate courses may be waived because of previously completed academic work, but in no case shall the resulting graduate program requirements be reduced below 30 graduate semester credit hours.
-Waiver credit for graduate courses cannot be applied to electives - see RIT University Policy D5.0 Section IIB, WV
+Waiver credit for graduate courses cannot be applied to electives - see RIT University Policy D5.0 Section IID, WV

-• Undergraduate courses cannot be used to waive courses in a graduate program.
-Exceptions requests must be approved by the applicable college Dean and the Dean of the RIT Graduate School on behalf of Graduate Council- see RIT University Policy D3.0 Section C2 and RIT University Policy D2.0, Section IIA.
-Note: The RIT MBA Business Administration 4+1 programs have an approved exception.
+- Undergraduate courses cannot be used to waive courses in a graduate program.
+Exception requests must be approved by the applicable college Dean and the Dean of the RIT Graduate School on behalf of Graduate Council- see RIT University Policy D3.0 Section III and RIT University Policy D2.0, Section IIA.
+The approved exceptions are:

-• Ensure that the upper limit for transfer credit and waived courses do not exceed policy stipulations - see RIT University Policy D2.0, Section IIB
+- Ensure that the upper limit for transfer credit and waived courses do not exceed policy stipulations - see RIT University Policy D2.0, Section IIB

-• Ensure that there is a clear indication on the student's record of what is being waived and which requirement the waiver applies to
+- Ensure that there is a clear indication on the student's record of what is being waived and which requirement the waiver applies to.

-• Ensure that no more than 1/3 of the courses in the master's level program are graduate courses which are cross-listed with undergraduate courses (note: cross-listed studio courses do not count towards this limit) - see RIT University Policy D3.0, Section C
+- Ensure that no more than 1/3 of the courses in the master's level program are graduate courses which are cross-listed with undergraduate courses (note: cross-listed studio courses do not count towards this limit) - see RIT University Policy D3.0, Section C